-It comes down to: can anyone get hurt or die if a mistake happens?
+It comes down to can anyone get hurt or die if a mistake happens?
 If a mistake happens and it can’t be reversed, you shouldn’t work this way.
-In that case you should go with traditional management, which is slow and cautious, to make sure mistakes never happen.
+In that case, you should go with traditional management, which is slow and cautious, to make sure mistakes never happen.
 But if your mistakes can be reversed—albeit with effort, time and cost—then lazy management is usually a better way of working.

 What might happen is someone will run off with something and not ask for advice.
 You could lose a couple of weeks’ work.
 But when you look across the whole company, over those two weeks 75% of people produced something brilliant.
-So you have to accept that failures are meant to be learnt from, they’re not something you need to prevent.
+So you have to accept that failures are meant to be learned from, they’re not something you need to prevent.